How To Pay For Care Costs Without Selling Your Home

 • OR you’re arranging care and support at home

-Another scenario where your home wouldn’t be considered in a means test to pay for your care is if the care you require is only short- term or temporary.
+Another scenario in which your home wouldn’t be considered in a means test to pay for your care is if the care you require is only short-term or temporary.

 Gift your home to a loved one

-To avoid your home being sold to pay for your care costs, you might be interested to know that some homeowners gift their property away to so that it won’t be counted in the means test.
+To avoid having your home sold to pay for your care costs, you might be interested to know that some homeowners gift their property away so that it won’t be counted in the means test.

-This would mean that you would be giving the ownership as well as all of the equity you own in the property to someone else and would no longer have any legal right over the property.
+This would mean you would give the ownership and all of the equity you own in the property to someone else and would no longer have any legal right over the property.

-Many elderly people plan to leave their family members inheritance but the cost of care can prevent them from being able to do this.
-By giving their home away, this allows them to pass on money.
+Many elderly people plan to leave their family members an inheritance, but the cost of care can prevent them from doing so.
+Giving their home away allows them to pass on money.

-The downside to giving your home away to a loved one, especially if you do it whilst in the process of looking for care, is that it may be seen as a deliberate deprivation of assets.
-This could result in you still having to pay the same amount of money for care as if you still owned your home.
+The downside to giving your home away to a loved one, especially if you do it while looking for care, is that it may be seen as a deliberate deprivation of assets.
+This could result in you still paying the same amount for care as if you owned your home.

 Defer your payments for care

-It may be possible for you to delay paying the costs of your care until a later date, for example until after you pass away.
-The cost of your care would then be paid from the sale of your property.
+It may be possible for you to delay paying the costs of your care until a later date, for example, until after you pass away.
+The cost of your care would then be paid from selling your property.

-A temporary delay could also be to given to allow you time to sell your home and your local council are obliged to tell you this and to check whether you are eligible.
+A temporary delay could also be granted to allow you time to sell your home.
+Your local council is obliged to tell you this and check whether you are eligible.

 Equity Release